 I wanted to point out here as a side note that Linus Torvalds made his infamous strong opinions on C++ clear once again in this pretty interesting, though not so political correct thread (not that anyone expects otherwise from him), stating:

 C++ is a horrible language.
 It’s made more horrible by the fact that a lot of substandard programmers use it, to the point where it’s much much easier to generate total and utter crap with it.
-Quite frankly, even if the choice of C [for the Git project] were to do *nothing* but keep the C++ programmers out, that in itself would be a huge reason to use C1.
+Quite frankly, even if the choice of C [for Git] were to do nothing but keep the C++ programmers out, that in itself would be a huge reason to use C.

 I do not necessary agree completely with his statement, but one thing is just spot on: due to the high complexity of C++, it is definitely possible to “generate total and utter crap with it”.
 Those who have worked with C++ probably know that it is rather challenging to keep large projects well-structured and maintain a high level of readability.